ichthyop/ichthyop/doc/process/orientation.rst

 Three active swimming behaviours have been implemented: the rheotaxis orientation (i.e. against the current), the cardinal orientation (i.e toward a given direction) and the reef orientation, i.e. orientation toward points of interests.

-These three implementations will be described, but first the commmon features are presented
+These three implementations involve the computation of a swimming velocity and direction.
+The former is common to all three methods, but the directions depend on the method considered.

-Common features
+Swimming velocity
 ---------------------

 The orientation processes all share common features.
 They both depend on a swimming velocity and random directions.
 The methods described